Examinations

 • You will receive the final documents by post.

-If the final thesis is your last examination, you can have the Examination Office confirm that you have completed your studies before the final documents are created - but after the final thesis has been assessed (e.g. for job applications, traineeship).
+If the final thesis is your last examination, you can have the examinations office confirm that you have completed your studies before the final documents are created - but only after the final thesis has been assessed (e.g. for job applications, traineeship).

 Duplicates of final documents

 A duplicate is a copy of the original and serves as a replacement.
-In narrowly defined cases, you can apply for a duplicate if
+In certain justified cases, you can apply for a duplicate if

 1. the original has been completely or partially destroyed